-Rockies Express Pipeline LLC, formerly Entrega Gas Pipeline LLC, last week filed an application seeking FERC authorization to build the second leg of a $4 billion mega-pipeline project that would transport Rocky Mountain gas supplies to Midwest and Northeast markets.
+Rockies Express Pipeline LLC, formerly Entrega Gas Pipeline LLC, has filed an application seeking FERC authorization to build the second leg of a $4 billion mega-pipeline project that would transport Rocky Mountain gas supplies to Midwest and Northeast markets.

 Rockies Express, which is jointly owned by Kinder Morgan Energy Partners LP and Sempra Energy, proposes to build 713 miles of pipeline facilities from the Cheyenne Hub in Weld County, CO, to an interconnection with Panhandle Eastern Pipe Line located in Audrain County, MO.
 It would have a capacity of 1.5 MMDth/d.
 The project, which is referred to as REX-West, also would include a long-term lease of 625,000 Dth/d of capacity from Questar Overthrust Pipeline to permit REX-West shippers to source gas from the Opal Hub in Wyoming.